Mexican Coke

-Coca-Cola made in the United States uses a different recipe, containing high-fructose corn syrup, in contrast to the sugar used by the Mexican formula for export.

-As of 2023, the domestic version of Coca-Cola sold in Mexico contains an artificial sweetener sucralose, with a can containing one-third less sugar than the export product.

 History

 The Coca-Cola Company opened its first bottling franchise in Mexico around 1921 with Grupo Tampico, and then Grupo ARMA.
 Monterrey-based FEMSA is currently the largest Coca-Cola bottler in Mexico and most of Latin America.

+In the U.S. food industry, high-fructose corn syrup is a cheaper alternative sweetener to sucrose (standard sugar) because of production quotas of domestic sugar, import tariffs on foreign sugar, and subsidies of U.S. corn, among other factors.
+The Coca-Cola Company and other U.S. soft drink makers continue to use sugar in other countries but transitioned to high-fructose corn syrup for U.S. markets in 1980 before completely switching over in 1984.

 The Coca-Cola Company originally imported the Mexican-produced version into the U.S. primarily to sell it to Mexican immigrants who grew up with that formula.
 Mexican Coke was first sold at grocers who served Latino clientele, but as its popularity grew among non-Latinos, by 2009 larger chains like Costco, Sam's Club and Kroger began to stock it.
-It is now readily available at most grocery stores throughout the United States.
+Since then it has become readily available at grocery stores throughout the United States.

+A 2012 scientific analysis of Mexican Coke found no sucrose (standard sugar), but instead found total fructose and glucose levels similar to other soft drinks sweetened with high-fructose corn syrup, though in different ratios, but a response to that study said that sucrose hydrolises to its components in acid environments very fast.

-In 2013, a Mexican Coca-Cola bottler announced it would stop using cane sugar in favor of glucose-fructose syrup.
+In 2013, a Mexican Coca-Cola bottler announced it would stop using cane sugar in favor of glucose-fructose syrup, to comply with changes to the Mexican food labeling law.
 It later clarified this change would not affect those bottles specifically exported to the United States as "Coca-Cola Nostalgia" products.

-A scientific analysis of Mexican Coke found no sucrose (standard sugar), but instead found total fructose and glucose levels similar to other soft drinks sweetened with high-fructose corn syrup, though in different ratios.

 Taste

 Results from taste tests have been mixed.
-In a tasting conducted by a local Westchester, New York magazine, some tasters noted that the Mexican Coke had "a more complex flavor with an ineffable spicy and herbal note," and that it contained something "that darkly hinted at root beer or old-fashioned sarsaparilla candies."
-However, participants in a different double-blind test preferred American Coca-Cola.
-Participants in taste tests conducted by Coca-Cola and others reported no perceptible differences in flavor between American Coke and the Mexican formulation.
+In a tasting conducted by a local Westchester, New York magazine, some tasters noted that the Mexican Coke had "a more complex flavor with an ineffable spicy and herbal note", and that it contained something "that darkly hinted at root beer or old-fashioned sarsaparilla candies".
+However, participants in a different double-blind test preferred American Coca-Cola, participants in taste tests conducted by Coca-Cola, and others reported no perceptible differences in flavor between American Coke and the Mexican formulation.